-Hundreds of our Shlichim (Israeli emissaries) remained in their host communities, working with schools, JCCs, synagogues and college students.
+Hundreds of our Shlichim (Israeli emissaries) remained in their host communities, working with schools, JCCs, synagogues and college students, shifting into virtual mode right from the start with thousands of people tuning in from near and far to learn Hebrew, cook Israeli food, hear how Israel was handling the pandemic and more.
 For our gap-year Shlichim, we made the hard decision to bring all of them home to Israel, which required careful coordination to do so safely.
-The overwhelming majority of our Shlichim shifted into virtual mode right from the start.
-Their creativity and enthusiasm made a difference even more broadly, with thousands of people tuning in online from near and far to learn Hebrew, cook Israeli food, hear how Israel was handling the pandemic and more.

-In Israel, we acted fast and developed safe solutions to continue serving diverse populations, from youth at-risk to the virus-vulnerable elderly.
-For example, our Amigour housing complexes for seniors, many of them Holocaust survivors, put new procedures in place, from pausing visitors to increased sanitization.
-Amazingly, no residents contracted the coronavirus while at one of the facilities.
+In Israel, we acted fast to safely continue serving diverse populations, from at-risk youths to the virusvulnerable elderly.
+For example, our Amigour housing complexes for seniors, where many residents are Holocaust survivors, paused visitors and increased sanitization.
 And to mitigate loneliness, Amigour staff implemented daily check-in calls, outdoor activities and even arranged for a crane to lift loved ones to balcony levels for socially distanced visits.

 Our presence on the ground in 65 countries meant The Jewish Agency was able to respond quickly to communities’ urgent needs when the coronavirus hit.
-We launched two essential global initiatives: the COVID-19 Loan Fund for Communities in Crisis that provided immediate financial resources to ensure vibrant Jewish life worldwide survives the pandemic, and JReady, a digital platform with tools developed in Israel and elsewhere that can assist communities in dealing with emergencies, as well as launching discussion forums and training courses that help boost their resilience.
+We launched two essential global initiatives: the COVID-19 Loan Fund for Communities in Crisis, which provided immediate financial resources to ensure vibrant Jewish life worldwide survives the pandemic, and JReady, a digital platform with tools developed in Israel and elsewhere, discussion forums, and training courses – all to assist communities in dealing with emergencies.

 In May 2021, when Israel was barraged by thousands of rockets from Hamas in Gaza until a ceasefire was reached to end Operation Guardian of the Walls, once again, world Jewry stood by Israelis with immediate support through our Fund for Victims of Terror.
-And in Israeli cities with diverse populations, including Bedouin, Druze and Arab, The Jewish Agency is very present, working toward creating a shared society during times of peace as well as unrest.
+And in Israeli cities with diverse populations, including Bedouin, Druze and Arab, The Jewish Agency has answered the call and is working toward a shared society during times of peace as well as unrest.

 As always, we are grateful to our partners and donors, who during an especially difficult year, continued to support and champion our programs worldwide.
-We are also so proud of The Jewish Agency’s amazing staff and the work they accomplished during 2020, in Israel and across the globe.
+We also want to thank Yaakov Hagoel, the Chairman of the Executive of the World Zionist Organization, for graciously stepping in to serve as Acting Chairman for The Jewish Agency in July 2021 as we select our next Chairperson.
+Finally, we are so proud of The Jewish Agency’s amazing staff and the work they accomplished during 2020, in Israel and across the globe.
 They are the backbone of The Jewish Agency and why our organization is able to make an impact on millions of people each year, no matter what obstacles arise.